ksahlin/strobealign/README.md

 ### Version 0.0.3.2

 1. Takes care of negative alignment coordinate bug.
 2. Minimal value for repetitive seed filtering implemented.
-Previoulsy, the top fraction of `-f (0.0002)` seeds were filtered regardless of how repetitive they were.
-Assume `-f` filtered everything above `X` occurences.
-The new version filters seeds with occurences over `max(X, 30)`.
-This threshold is usually not active for human as `X>40` for human.
+Previously, the top fraction of `-f (0.0002)` seeds was filtered regardless of how repetitive they were.
+Assume `-f` filtered everything above `X` occurrences.
+The new version filters seeds with occurrences over `max(X, 30)`.
+This threshold is usually not active for hg38 as `X>40` for hg38.

 ### Version 0.0.3.1